likesunny-yon/MedicalArchive_fullstack/README.md

 #
 > ## Solution
-<p>FiCave has built as system where Hosppitals Private and public can opload and store medical records unique to each hospital and most expecially private as all records are encrypted or hashed using Fernet encryption and a password provided by each user and this is stored in the smart contrct permanently.
+<p>FiCave has built as system where Hospitals Private and public can upload and store medical records unique to each hospital and most expecially private as all records are encrypted or hashed using Fernet encryption and a password provided by each user and this is stored in the smart contrct permanently.
 Ficave also also fosters research monetixation by allowing users or hospitals to publish medical write ups or research papers for sale at a price specified by said entity.</p>
 <p><b style="color: orange">
 In the nearest of time,doctors or researchers</b> can co-work and share resource data on-chain while working remote using Ficave dapp,and also users can earn incentives from their open source records/data using the Ficave archive by encrypting medical data and setting acess price for people to be able to have acess or ownership to such data.